A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

-By leveraging Propositions \ref{te:epic} and \ref{pr:communication_free_CALM} we have that a wide class of queries can be parallelly computed in a communication-free way.
-As previously mentioned, we name this class \emph{embarrassingly parallel}. \begin{df} Let $\mathcal{L}$ be a language and $\mathcal{Q}_{out}$ a $\mathcal{L}$-query. $\mathcal{Q}_{out}$ is \emph{embarrassingly parallel} if and only if it is parallelly computable by a specification which can be made communication-free. \end{df} We can now state the following \emph{EPIC} (\emph{Embarrassingly Parallel Is Communication-free}) Theorem: \begin{te} Let $\mathcal{L}$ be a query language containing UCQ.
-For every query $\mathcal{Q}_{out}$ expressible in $\mathcal{L}$, the following are equivalent: \begin{enumerate} \item $\mathcal{Q}_{out}$ can be parallelly computed by a communication-free transducer network; \item $\mathcal{Q}_{out}$ can be parallelly computed by an oblivious, inflationary transducer network; and \item $\mathcal{Q}_{out}$ is embarrassingly parallel. \end{enumerate} \end{te} \begin{proof} $3 \Rightarrow 2$ from Lemma \ref{lm:parallel_monotonic} (monotonic case) and Lemma \ref{lm:parallel_non_monotonic} (non-monotonic case); $1 \Rightarrow 3$ by Definition \ref{df:embarrassingly}.
-It remain to prove that every oblivious and inflationary transducer can be made communica\-tion-free.
-We already know from Proposition \ref{te:epic} and \ref{pr:communication_free_CALM} that the only kind of queries which can be parallelly computed and are neither coordination-free nor communication-free are the non-recursion bounded queries.
-We proceed by contradiction: assume $\mathcal{N}$ is a non-monotonic transducer network computing the query $\mathcal{Q}_{out}$, and $\mathcal{Q}_{out}$ is not recursion-bounded, i.e., a recursive stratum $m$ exists, which is followed my another stratum $m+1$.
-By definition of stratification the stratum $m+1$ cannot be evaluated before stratum $m$ has terminated or wrong facts could be derived.
-The transducer, in order to correctly compute the query, must therefore be able to detected when the recursion is terminated and hence the evaluation of the $m+1$ stratum can start.
-Since each node composing the network could ends up having different partitions of the initial instance, every node may terminate the recursive computation in different rounds.
-Note that although a partition might exist for which recursion terminates at the same round for every node, $\mathcal{N}$ is convergent by definition, therefore it must be able to compute $\mathcal{Q}_{out}$ even in the case in which recursion terminates unevenly.
+We can now state the following Theorem: \begin{theorem} Let $\mathcal{L}$ be a query language containing {\sc ucq}.
+For every query $\mathcal{Q}$ expressible in $\mathcal{L}$, the following are equivalent: \begin{enumerate} \item $\mathcal{Q}$ can be parallelly computed by an oblivious, inflationary transducer network; and \item $\mathcal{Q}$ is embarrassingly parallel. \end{enumerate} \end{theorem} \begin{proof} $2 \Rightarrow 1$ follows from Proposition \ref{lm:embarassing_monotonic}.
+It remains to prove that every oblivious and inflationary transducer can be made communica\-tion-free.
+We will show that the only kind of queries which can be parallelly computed and are not communication-free are the non-recursion-delimited queries.
+From Lemma~\ref{pr:communication_free_CALM} we already know that monotonic queries are communication-free.
+From Proposition~\ref{te:epic} we instead know that non-monotonic restricted recursion delimited queries also communication-free.
+We now proceed by contradiction: assume $\mathcal{N}$ is a non-monotonic transducer network computing the query $\mathcal{Q}$, and $\mathcal{Q}$ is not recursion-delimited, \ie a recursive stratum $m$ exists, which is followed my another stratum $m+1$.
+By definition of stratification the stratum $m+1$ cannot be evaluated before stratum $m$ has terminated, otherwise wrong facts could be derived.
+The transducer, in order to correctly compute the query, must therefore be able to detect when the recursion is terminated and hence the evaluation of the $m+1$-th stratum can start.
+Since each node composing the network could end up having different (overlapping) partitions of the initial instance, different nodes might terminate the recursive computation in different rounds.
+Note that, although a partition might exist for which recursion terminates at the same round for all nodes, $\mathcal{N}$ is independent by definition, therefore it must be able to compute $\mathcal{Q}$ even in the case in which recursion terminates unevenly.
 Every node can detect that every other node has terminated its local recursive computation only by a direct information flow.
-In particular, a broadcasting communication must be executed since every node must communicate to every other active node that it has finished its local computation.
-To express that a node have finished its computation, \texttt{id} must be clearly read, otherwise every receiving node would not be able to identify which node has actually terminated the computation.
-Every node, in addition, in order to deduce that every other node has terminated its local computation, must read the \texttt{All} relation to count that every node in the network has communicated that the local computation is completed.
-Clearly this is not an oblivious specification since $system$ relations are employed.
-This conclude the proof, since every parallelly computable oblivious query is either monotonic or non-monotonic recursion bounded and chained, that are exactly the queries which can be made communication-free. \end{proof}
+In particular, a broadcasting communication must be executed since every node must communicate to every other node that it has finished its local computation.
+To express that a node has finished its computation, \texttt{id} must be clearly read, otherwise some receiving node might not be able to identify which node has actually terminated the computation.
+Every node, in addition, in order to deduce that every other node has terminated its local computation, must read the \texttt{All} relation to know which nodes in the network have communicated that their local computation is completed.
+Clearly this is not an oblivious specification since the $system$ relations are employed. \end{proof}